Chempearcedev/service_stand/README.md

 - Log in to GitHub and go to the repository.
  - Click on the green button with the text Code.
 - Click on “Open with GitHub Desktop” and follow the prompts in the GitHub Desktop Application.

+# Credits

+### Tutors

+I had support from the Code Institute tutor team on various trouble shooting issues.

+Particularly, Igor and Jo have taken time to help me solve certain issues and understand how to solve the issue myself.

+### Mentors

+Genga has given me some needed advice through the early stages of development.

+### Slack community

+The Slack community has provided me with some great advice on particular issues i faced through development.